Out of Order: How Important Is The Sequential Order of Words in a Sentence in Natural Language Understanding Tasks?: Related Work

-\begin{itemize} \item \textbf{Word order in language models} \subitem In text generation, \cite{elman1990finding} found that recurrent neural networks were sensitive to regularities in word order in simple sentences.
-Language models~\citep{mikolov2010recurrent} with long short-term memory (LSTM) units \citep{hochreiter1997long} were able to recover the original word order of a sentence from randomly-shuffled words---the task also called ``word ordering'' or ``linearization''---even without any explicit syntactic information \citep{schmaltz2016word}.
+\paragraph{Word-ordering as an objective} In text generation, \citet{elman1990finding} found that recurrent neural networks were sensitive to regularities in word order in simple sentences.
+Language models~\citep{mikolov2010recurrent} with long short-term memory (LSTM) units \citep{hochreiter1997long} were able to recover the original word order of a sentence from randomly-shuffled words even without any explicit syntactic information \citep{schmaltz2016word}. \citealt{wang2020structbert} also observed an increase in GLUE performance after pretraining BERT with two additional objectives of word-ordering and sentence-ordering.
+Their work differs from ours in three points: (1) they did not study the importance of word order alone; (2) StructBERT improvements were inconsistent across tasks and models (Table~\ref{table:miniQ1}d) and motivated us to compare the word-order importance between GLUE tasks; and (3) we proposed to improve model performance by finetuning not pretraining.